 Our d.shrink, Julian has been a clinical psychologist in Silicon Valley for several decades, providing services for young and old, families and teams.
 At the d.school Julian's approach is aimed at direct engagement with early interpersonal and team issues before they bloom into even bigger road blocks in the collaborative process.
 The opportunity to be available to people in the early stages of building an organization all about innovation, radical collaboration, and human-centered design, may be this people-helper's dream work.
 With a PhD from Berkeley in 1965, Julian remains a 60′s dude at heart, a humanist, a seeker of the clear truth, with a passion for free speech, community values, spiritual awareness and rock 'n roll!

-Special thanks to past teaching team fellows:
+And another special thanks to past teaching fellows: